 But keeping up with USPS changes doesn't have to be a challenge.
 We sat down with industry experts to better understand how to stay up to date on what’s going on with USPS – and here’s what they recommend.

-The USPS offers many thought leadership resources for marketing and operations professionals – straight from the source.
+Get the inside scoop with USPS resources The USPS offers many thought leadership resources for marketing and operations professionals – straight from the source.
 Chris Karpenko, Executive Director of USPS, says to check USPS and PostalPro for first-hand information.

 You can’t control USPS changes, but you can stay ahead of them with the right strategy, the right data, and the right partners in place.